Skip to Main Content

 For example: "factory farms", "industrial waste", "young adults", "service animals", "social media"

-You can use this worksheet, or something like it, to organize your terms. (see the PDF link below)Search Worksheet
+You can use this worksheet, or something like it, to organize your terms.
+It can help to break up your main concepts or important terms into columns.
+(Printable PDF below)Search Worksheet

 All Content CC-BY.